rte-france/Grid2Op/docs/gym.rst

     ob_space = gym_env.observation_space
     ob_space = ob_space.reencode_space("actual_dispatch",
                                        ScalerAttrConverter(substract=0.,
                                                            divide=env.gen_pmax,
-                                       init_space=ob_space["actual_dispatch"])
+                                                           init_space=ob_space["actual_dispatch"]
                                                            )
+                                       )

     gym_env.observation_space = ob_space

-A detailled list of such "converter" is documented on the section "Detailed Documentation by class".
+A detailed list of such "converter" is documented on the section "Detailed Documentation by class".
 In the table below we describe some of them (**nb** if you notice a converter is not displayed there, do not hesitate to write us a "feature request" for the documentation, thanks in advance)